andyljones/megastep/docs/tutorials/minimal-env.rst

 to do it ourselves.
 Like before, the class documentation for :class:`~megastep.modules.SimpleMovement` has more details on how it's implemented.

-Rewards
-*******
-Up until now we've built a pretty generic environment.
-Agents get spawned, they receive depth observations, and return movement actions.
-This is about the simplest functional environment you can write in megastep, and if you want to build your own environment this is a good foundation to start from.
-You can find the code as it is so far in the :mod:`~megastep.demo.envs.minimal` module.

-The final comment is 'post-collision alterations'.

 Animation
 *********